 - Serve as a secretariat to Macroeconomic Framework Coordination Committees (MFCC) and lead the MFCTC.

-As per its mandates and functions, the DMEA is structured to have four divisions, namely;
+As per its mandates and functions, the DMDF is structured to have four divisions, namely;

 - Macroeconomic Policy Coordination & Surveillance Division;